trek region

 1. Take overnight bus to Manali from Delhi or Chandigarh, taking a bus from Chandigarh is the most ideal option.

-We always recommend to go for the govt.
+We always recommend going for the govt.
 Buses over the private ones outside the bus station as based on the experience we have found that there are very high chances of delay involved with private buses.
 Also, govt.
 Buses are always more reliable.
-Whichever bus you choose, just make sure to reach Manali at least by 9-10 am positively.
+Whichever bus you choose, just make sure to reach Manali at 10 am.

-2. You can even take a flight to Bhuntar Airport but I would not recommend it because of the high prices of the flight and very high chances of cancellations.
-In case you do reach Bhuntar by flight, Manali is just a couple of hours away and you can easily get a bus or a private taxi till there.
+3. You can take a flight to Bhuntar Airport (but we would not recommend it because of the high prices of the flight and very high chances of cancellations), Manali is just a couple of hours away and you can easily get a bus or a private taxi till there.
 If you do plan to come via Bhuntar, make sure to reach at least a day before the trek starts.

-3. You can even come via train, Pathankot railway station is from where you can get direct buses to Manali that is 300 km from there and would take an overnight journey.
+4. You can even come via train, Pathankot railway station is from where you can get direct buses to Kullu/Kasol that is 300 km from there and would take an overnight journey.
 Even in this case, reach a day before at Manali.

 Cost Terms